 10. The seller’s attorney will forward the contract to your attorney.

-12. The attorney will send contract signed with down payment check to Seller’s attorney.
+12. The attorney will send the contract signed with a down payment check to the Seller’s attorney.

 13. The seller’s attorney will have the contract signed by the seller and return 1 copy of the fully executed contract to your attorney

 14. Your attorney needs to give the fully executed contract to your mortgage broker or bank so they can start the mortgage.

 15. Your attorney will order a title on the property to make sure there are no liens against the property